Gabrielle-Zh/Escaping-the-Big-Data-Paradigm-with-Compact-Transformers/README.md

         return self.flattener(self.conv_layers(x)).transpose(-2, -1)
 ```

-## Question2:

 ## Critical Analysis
-1.Strengths: the paper provides a detailed description of the architectures of vision transformers models, also deliver a thorough analysis of the models' performance, by comparing them with existing state-of-the-art methods, and finally demonstrate that they achieve competitive results with significantly fewer parameters.
+1.Strengths: the paper provides a detailed description of the architectures of vision transformer models (ViT-Lite, CVT,CCT)

-2.Limitations: the paper lacks a detailed explanation of the training procedures, and the evaluation on various benchmarks behind the proposed models, although the authors justify their design choices based on empirical evidence; the paper's experimental evaluation could have been more thorough.
-Although the authors conduct a comprehensive analysis of the models' performance on various benchmarks, they do not investigate the models' robustness to adversarial attacks or their generalization to unseen data, which are important factors for evaluating the models' real-world applicability.
+2.Limitations: the paper lacks detailed explanation on training procedures and evaluation on various benchmarks, despite justification of design choices based on empirical evidence; Additionally, the authors did not investigate the models' robustness to adversarial attacks or generalization to unseen data, which are important factors for real-world applicability

 ## Resource Links:
 https://arxiv.org/abs/2104.05704